What's in your CBD?

 NOT TYPICALLY COVERED

-Non–FDA approved CBD products are unregulated—that means insurance companies typically do not cover themWhat to look for when choosing a CBD product
+Non–FDA approved CBD products have not been recognized as effective or safe by a regulatory agency and insurance companies typically do not cover themWhat to look for when choosing a CBD product

 ELIGIBLE FOR COVERAGE